ciso360ai/website/data/blog/security-policy.md

 ## Guidelines
 Under this policy, “research” means activities in which you:

+- Review this policy, in particular out of scope and test methods, before starting any activity.
 - Notify us as soon as possible after you discover a real or potential security issue.
 - Make every effort to avoid privacy violations, degradation of user experience, disruption to production systems, and destruction or manipulation of data.
 - Only use exploits to the extent necessary to confirm a vulnerability’s presence.
 Do not use an exploit to compromise or exfiltrate data, establish persistent command line access, or use the exploit to pivot to other systems.